USA / Japan · c. 1972–present (golden age: 1983–1995)

 Grid-aligned pixelsLimited color paletteBlocky sprite formsNo anti-aliasingDeliberate dithering patterns

-About Pixel Art Style
+About Pixel Art style

 Pixel art SVG recreates the beloved aesthetic of classic video games in crisp, scalable vector format.
 Each element is built on a visible grid with deliberate pixel placement, limited color palettes, and the charming constraints of early digital art.
 This style resonates with gamers, retro enthusiasts, and anyone who appreciates the craftsmanship of working within strict visual limitations.